tardate/LittleArduinoProjects/Electronics101/PowerZener/README.md

-# Power Supply - LM7805 Stable 5V Source
+# Power Supply - Zener Regulated 5V Source

-Demonstrates the LM7805 5V regulator, using an Arduino to measure the voltage supply and plot the results with [Processing](https://www.processing.org).
+Demonstrates a Zener diode as a 5V regulator, using an Arduino to measure the voltage supply and plot the results with [Processing](https://www.processing.org).

 ## Notes

-The LM7805 provides regulated 5V, ideal when current requirements are moderate (up to 1A with heatsink).
+The 1N4733 zener diode is rated at 5.1V reverse-bias beakdown voltage.
+In reverse bias mode, it is able to sustain high current at a very constant value of the reverse-breakdown voltage.
-Note that other chips in the LM78xx range are available to provide other voltages.
+Note that other diodes in the 1N4728 - 1N4764 range are available for other zener voltages.

-For the chip under test, we get a stable voltage just a tad under 5V, as measure with a multimeter and the Arduino:
+For the zener diode under test, we get a stable voltage just a tad over 5V, as measure with a multimeter and the Arduino:

 | Vout  | Derivation
 |-------|---------------
-| 4.98  | actual (DMM)
+| 5.05  | actual (DMM)
-| 4.982 | actual (Arduino)
+| 5.05 | actual (Arduino)

 Here's a sample trace of the voltage as measured by the Arduino: